Arna Beth

 Nancy Grossman, Untitled, 1971.

 The work of David Cronenberg also utilizes this subversion, though he does not necessarily arm his characters against authoritarian systems, he over-identifies with it until they eventually merge with it, physically.
-Videodrome serves as such a great example of this, where the protagonist Max Renn, quite literally, morphs his body with the violent fantasies of the media.
-His hand verbatim,fuses with a gun.
-Cronenberg plays a lot with these ideas of merging with technologies and instead of overpowering these changes in technological acceleration, the director himself and his characters often choose to embrace them, possibly in some accelerationist way.
-When comparing my own work with Cronenberg I identify with this process of radical hybridization of the body and technology.
+Videodrome serves as prime example of this, where the protagonist Max Renn, quite literally, morphs his body with the violent fantasies of the media.
+His hand verbatim fuses with a gun.
+Cronenberg plays into these ideas of merging with technologies and instead of overpowering these changes in technological acceleration the director himself and his characters have often chosen to embrace them, in accellerationist fashion.
+I identify with this process of radical hybridization of the body and technology.
 Using a technological mimesis in the creation of these hybrid bodies, both fused and violated by the same power systems that they are forced to live under.

 Max Renn in Videodrome(1983) by David Cronenberg